Béla BartókBorn 25 March 1881. Died 26 September 1945

-Béla Viktor János Bartók (25 March 1881 – 26 September 1945) was a Hungarian composer, pianist and an ethnomusicologist.
-He is considered one of the most important composers of the 20th century; he and Liszt are regarded as Hungary's greatest composers (Gillies 2001).
+Béla Viktor János Bartók (25 March 1881 – 26 September 1945) was a Hungarian composer, pianist, and ethnomusicologist.
+He is considered one of the most important composers of the 20th century; he and Franz Liszt are regarded as Hungary's greatest composers (Gillies 2001).
 Through his collection and analytical study of folk music, he was one of the founders of comparative musicology, which later became ethnomusicology.

 - Bartók: Piano Concerto No 2 – excerpt (2017)https://ichef.bbci.co.uk/images/ic/240x135/p05fhh5v.jpghttps://ichef.bbci.co.uk/images/ic/240x135/p05fhh5v.jpg2017-09-08T18:30:00.000ZUS conductor Karina Canellakis makes her Proms debut with the BBC Symphony Orchestra and fellow American Jeremy Denk in this excerpt from Bartók’s Piano Concerto no. 2.https://www.bbc.co.uk/music/audiovideo/popular/p05fdv0q